 Animal Kingdom | Rafiki’s Planet Watch

-Rafiki’s Planet Watch, including the Wildlife Express Train, will become a seasonal attraction beginning October 21, 2018.
+Rafiki’s Planet Watch, including the Wildlife Express Train, will reopen in the summer of 2019 after being closed as a seasonal attraction.

 All aboard!
 Embark on a journey from the Animal Kingdom’s bustling Africa section to the park’s secluded Rafiki’s Planet Watch area, home to the Conservation Station and the Affection Section, via this vintage steam train.